Analysis | Trump and the GOP try to put the monster they created back in the cage

 There are two main problems with this.

 One is that some top GOP figures — including Trump — have in the past and very recently promoted Wood’s and Powell’s work.
-And the other is that Trump continues to send some very mixed messages about whether Republicans should or will turn out to vote.
+The other is that Trump continues to send very mixed messages about whether Republicans should or will turn out to vote.

 Former House speaker Newt Gingrich, for example, Thursday called Wood and Powell “totally destructive” because of their boycott suggestions.
 Just four days earlier, though, he had retweeted Wood’s call to order a special session of the Georgia legislature.
 (This, notably, came after Wood was already suggesting a boycott.)